This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Sidie, 17th of Imber, 278 AN

 It’s been an impossibly long day.
-The broom slipped from my hands this morning as I was sweeping the landing above the stairwell in the main hall.
+The broom slipped from my hands this morning as I was sweeping the landing above the stairwell to the lower level of the hall.
 The stupid thing tumbled down the stairs and cracked in half on the last few steps.
-Countess Ilvara’s assistant and bodyguard, Grogar— the massive, ugly brute of an Orc—yelled at me for a full fifteen minutes before the countess herself noticed and came to my rescue.
-She gently reprimanded her assistant, and sent me back to my duties.
+Grogar yelled at me for a full fifteen minutes before the countess herself noticed and came to my rescue.
+She reprimanded her bodyguard and gently sent me back to my duties.
 Sadly, for the rest of the day, I swept by crawling around on my knees with the brush half of the broken broom.
 Visitors of the hall failed in hiding their snickers.

 After the broken broom incident, my next duties were to polish the planters around the main hall.
 Someone, however, slipped charcoal dust into my polishing wax, and it didn’t show up on the planter ceramic until I’d finished half of the hall.
+I think it was the new kitchen maid.
+I can’t remember her name, but I saw her watching me when I started polishing them.
 Grogar had yet another reason to yell at me in the hall.
-The countess, out for her mid-afternoon visit to the chapel, did not come to my rescue.
-So, not only did I spend three hours cleaning and re-polishing the planters, but I also faced the humiliating and tiresome scolding of a frustrated Orc.
-And I have the bruise on my cheek to prove his punishments aren’t always verbal.
-He doesn’t beat me, but he gives the occasional strike to show that he means what he says, as if his booming voice and harsh demeanor doesn’t prove that already.
+The countess, out for her afternoon visit to the chapel, could not come to my rescue.
+So not only did I spend three hours cleaning and re-polishing the planters, but I also faced the humiliating and tiresome scolding of a frustrated Orc.
+I also have the bruise on my cheek to prove his punishments aren’t always verbal.
+He doesn’t beat me, but he does give the occasional strike to show that he means what he says, as if his booming voice and harsh demeanour don’t prove that already.

-Any life is better than the one she’s left behind her.
+Any life is better than the one she left behind her.

 Jacklyn looked up at him, wide-eyed.
 Never had they been told to harm each other.
 Her lip quivered.
 She knew that if she didn’t do what she was told, the punishment would fall to her.